seppevs/migrate-mongo/README.md

   Commands:

   init                          initialize a new migration project
-    create [description]  create a new database migration with the provided description create-always-before [description]  create a new database script that always runs before migrations create-always-after [description]  create a new database script that always runs after migrations up [options]          run all unapplied database migrations down [options]        undo the last applied database migration status [options]      print the changelog of the database
+    create [description]        create a new database migration with the provided description create-before [description] create a new database script that always runs before migrations with the provided description create-after [description]  create a new database script that always runs after migrations with the provided description up [options]                run all unapplied database migrations down [options]              undo the last applied database migration status [options]            print the changelog of the database

   Options: